Abstracts and Sessions

 What is the difference between the presenting author and the submitting author?

 The author listed as the presenting author in the author block is expected to present the abstract at the annual meeting.
 The presenting author’s name will appear in bold in the abstract’s author block.
+The presenting author must register for the meeting to present the abstract.
 The submitting author is the SfN member whose account is used to submit the abstract.
 The submitting author is designated with an asterisk in the abstract’s author block.

 May my coworkers and I present sequentially?

-Am I automatically registered for Neuroscience 2020 by submitting an abstract?
+Am I automatically registered for the meeting by submitting an abstract?

-No, you must register for Neuroscience 2020separately.
-Payment of the $140 abstract handling fee does not include registration for the annual meeting.
+No, you must register for the annual meeting separately.
+Payment of the abstract handling fee does not include registration for the annual meeting.
 If you are presenting an abstract at the meeting, you may not register as a guest; guest registration is limited to members of the nonscientific community.
 An abstract presenter must register as a member, nonmember, student member, or student nonmember.
-Registration for the annual meeting opens in mid-August.
 View the annual meeting registration section of SfN.org for more information.

 When will I receive confirmation of receipt of my abstract?